Measurement noise susceptibility in quantum estimation

 Fisher Information is a key notion in the whole field of quantum metrology.
 It allows for a direct quantification of maximal achievable precision of estimation of parameters encoded in quantum states using the most general quantum measurement.
 It fails, however, to quantify the robustness of quantum estimation schemes against measurement imperfections, which are always present in any practical implementations.
 Here, we introduce a new concept of Fisher Information Measurement Noise Susceptibility that quantifies the potential loss of Fisher Information due to small measurement disturbance.
 We derive an explicit formula for the quantity, and demonstrate its usefulness in analysis of paradigmatic quantum estimation schemes, including interferometry and super-resolution optical imaging.

-\paragraph*{Introduction.} Noise, decoherence and implementation imperfections are the main factors hindering the transfer of quantum enhanced technologies from laboratory proof-of-principle experiments to real-life applications \cite{Preskill2018}.
-In the same way as this issues affects the development of quantum computing or communication devices it affects quantum metrology as well.
-In quantum metrology the goal is to utilize sophisticated properties of light and matter to enhance sensing instruments \cite{Giovannetti2011, Demkowicz2015, Degen2017, PezzeSmerziOberthalerEtAl2018}.
-Quantum estimation theory \cite{Holevo1982, Braunstein1994} laid theoretical grounds for present-day quantum metrology development and has become a mature field of research by now.
-One of its greatest achievements is identification of quantum metrological protocols that perform optimally in the presence of noise \cite{Escher2011, Demkowicz2012, Demkowicz2017, Zhou2018, Zhou2021}.
+\paragraph*{Introduction.} Noise, decoherence and implementation imperfections are the main factors hindering the transfer of quantum enhanced technologies (e.g. quantum computing and communication) from proof-of-principle experiments to real-life applications \cite{Preskill2018}.
+These issues also affect the development of quantum metrology, whose goal is to utilize sophisticated properties of light and matter to enhance sensing instruments \cite{Giovannetti2011, Demkowicz2015, Degen2017, PezzeSmerziOberthalerEtAl2018}.
+Quantum estimation theory \cite{Holevo1982, Braunstein1994} laid theoretical grounds for present-day quantum metrology---one of its greatest achievements is identification of protocols that perform optimally in the presence of noise \cite{Escher2011, Demkowicz2012, Demkowicz2017, Zhou2018, Zhou2021}.

-One of the key elements affecting the quality of implementation of metrological protocols is the imperfect realization of the final measurement step, where information is being extracted from quantum sensors \cite{Datta2011, Len2021}.
-In order to asses the effect of imperfect measurement implementation, the standard route is to characterize the type of noise present, e.g. detector dark counts, measurement outputs cross-talks, etc. and then analyze the impact of this particular noise type on the relevant figures-of-merit.
+One of the key elements affecting the precision of metrological protocols is the imperfect realization of the final measurement step, where information is being extracted from quantum sensors.
+In order to asses the effect of imperfect measurement implementation, the standard route is to characterize the type of noise present, e.g. detector dark counts, measurement outputs cross-talks, etc. and then analyze its impact on the relevant figures-of-merit \cite{Datta2011}.
+A more systematic and general study of the effect of readout noise on the measurement precision is provided in Ref.~\cite{Len2021}.